-This effort coordinates with the Central Massachusetts Planning Commission (CMRPC) and the Central Massachusetts Homeland Security Council to develop a data assessment/SWOT Analysis (strategic planning method to evaluate the Strengths, Weaknesses, Opportunities and Threats) of existing conditions, to be used for the ultimate development of a county-wide evacuation plan.
-This plan is partially funded through the Homeland Security Council and will focus mainly on the development of evacuation zones, critical infrastructure, demographic data and the designation of evacuation routes.
+MRPC, in coordination with the Central Massachusetts Planning Commission (CMRPC) and the Central Massachusetts Homeland Security Council, developed a data assessment/SWOT Analysis (strategic planning method to evaluate the Strengths, Weaknesses, Opportunities and Threats) of existing conditions, that was included in the development of a county-wide evacuation plan.
+This multiyear project was completed in 2016 and was partially funded through the Homeland Security Council and focused mainly on the development of evacuation zones, critical infrastructure, demographic data and the designation of evacuation routes.